gayyaswa/carnd-laneline-p1/finding_lanes_writeup.md

 **Canny Edge detection**
-    The basic principle of finding an edge is to compute intensity gradients and identify edges satisfying the input based input higher and lower threshold parameters.
+    The basic principle of finding an edge is to compute intensity gradients and identify edges satisfying the input higher and lower threshold parameters.
 Pixels with intensities greater than higher threshold are picked and also with intensities in between the given threshold provided it is connected to the higher threshold pixel.
 In order to detect lane marking which are either yellow or white color in given images higher gray scale values **60 : 180** are preferred.
 The detected image is processed further to extract the desired lanes using a hard